 It turns out that the microbiome has its own circadian rhythm, with different bacterial species increasing/decreasing in number and closeness to the gut wall throughout the day.
 Not only does this have an effect on our circadian rhythm, but the circadian rhythm of the microbiome appears to be regulated by…wait for it…our circadian rhythms.

-This makes sense, the nutrients that the microbiome has access to is directly affected by when and what we eat.
+This makes sense, the nutrients that the microbiome has access to are directly affected by when and what we eat.
 When we eat we see an increase in the abundance of bacteria that snack on carbohydrates, and when we fast we see an increase in bacteria that snack on our mucus layer.
 This allows us to replace the mucus layer daily to prevent bacterial overgrowth, particularly in the small intestine.

 But it turns out it’s not simply just when and what we eat.
 Aberrant light/dark cycles change both the types of bacteria in our gut as well as their functions, leading to “leaky gut”.
-In fact, most of our behaviors that alter circadian rhythms will likely have an effect on the microbiome and vice versa Successfully using probiotics or FMT will require addressing circadian rhythms to be even remotely useful, save for addressing acute problems such as C. diff infection.
+In fact, most of our behaviors that alter circadian rhythms have an effect on the microbiome and vice versa Successfully using probiotics or FMT will require addressing circadian rhythms to be even remotely useful, save for addressing acute problems such as C. diff infection.

 5)Repairing and replacing damaged cells